How Much Weight Loss Is Concerning?

 On the other hand, if you are trying to lose weight, it’s hard to know when to worry.
 A person losing weight in a healthy way is expected to lose about 1 to 2 pounds a week.
 If you are consistently losing significantly more weight than this, you may need to seek medical help even if the rapid weight loss aligns with your weight loss goals.

 Causes of Rapid Weight Loss

 Underactive or overactive thyroid.
 The thyroid is a very important organ in your neck that controls your metabolism.
 Rapid weight loss is often caused by an overactive thyroid that triggers high rates of metabolism.
-Higher metabolic rate means more energy requirements which means more burning of fat stores.
+A higher metabolic rate means more energy requirements which mean more burning of fat stores.

 Cancer.
 One of the most common signs of cancer is weight loss.
 This is because cancer cells often burn energy too causing you to lose weight.
 Cancer treatments like chemo and radiotherapy can also cause weight loss in patients.